8base/Documentation/docs/projects/introduction/jumpstart/authentication-accelerator/login.md

 ---
 # Login Page

+The Login page in the Authentication Accelerator allows users to securely log into your application.
+We will walk you through implementing and using the Login function, along with essential requests and dependencies.

 ![Login Page](../_images/loginPage.png)

-The Login page in the Authentication Accelerator allows users to securely log in to your application.
-This documentation will walk you through implementing and using the Login function, along with essential requests and dependencies.

-# Functions
+## Functions

-## Login Function
+### Login Function

 The `accAuthLogin` function is responsible for user login and authentication.
-When a user logs in, this function is called to initiate the login process.
-Here's an annotated code snippet explaining how it works.
+When a user logs in, this function is called to initiate the login process. <!-- Here's an annotated code snippet explaining how it works.-->

-# Requests
+## Requests

-## LoginRequest
+### LoginRequest

-The `accAuthLoginRequest` is a GraphQL mutation used for user login.
+The `accAuthLoginRequest` GraphQL mutation is used for user login.
 It takes the user's email, password, and authentication profile ID as input parameters and returns authentication tokens.
-Here's the request.

 This request is crucial for the login process as it authenticates the user and provides the necessary tokens for subsequent API requests.

-## UserGetByEmail
+### UserGetByEmail

 The `accUserGetByEmail` GraphQL query is used to retrieve user information based on their email address.
-It's used to check if a user with the provided email exists in your application.
+It verifies whether a user with the provided email address exists in your application.